jjlin/vaultwarden-backup/README.md

 If everything is working properly, you should see the following:

 1. Backup archives generated under `backup/archives`.
-2. Encrypted backup archives uploaded to your configured Rclone destination(s).
+2. Encrypted backup archives uploaded to your configured rclone destination(s).
 3. A log of the last backup at `backup/backup.log`.

 For example: